IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 - `<nav>`
 - `<section>`

 Try to use the most appropriate [HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) whenever possible.
-When your content does not clearly fit into a semantic element, non-semantic elements like `<div>` are fine.
+If your content does not obviously coincide with a semantic element, non-semantic elements like `<div>` are fine.

 ---
 ## CSS